scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

 ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers_example.ini
 ```

-- If you are using a vagrant machine, read more on [how to SSH into a Vagrant machine with Ansible](https://stackoverflow.com/questions/32748585/ssh-into-a-vagrant-machine-with-ansible?rq=1)
+- Using a vagrant machine? read more on [how to SSH into a Vagrant machine with Ansible](https://stackoverflow.com/questions/32748585/ssh-into-a-vagrant-machine-with-ansible?rq=1)